Baseball Hall gets no new members; Schilling 16 votes shy - WHIZ News

 Schilling, a right-handed ace who won three World Series titles, finished 16 votes short of the 75% threshold necessary for enshrinement.
 He got 71.1% percent this time after coming up 20 votes shy at 70% last year.

-Schilling’s on-field accomplishments face little dispute, but Schilling has ostracized himself in retirement by directing hateful remarks toward Muslims, transgender people, journalists and others.
+Schilling’s on-field accomplishments face little dispute, but he has ostracized himself in retirement by directing hateful remarks toward Muslims, transgender people, journalists and others.

 “It’s all right, the game doesn’t owe me anything,” Schilling said during a live video stream on his Twitter account.